 MATH 113.
 Calculus as Applied Mathematics (1).
 Limits and continuity.
 Derivatives and integrals of the elementary functions and the basic theorems of calculus; concepts, methods, and theorems illustrated by examples from biology, chemistry, geology, physics, and economics.
 Some use of Mathematica or Matlab in numerical and symbolic calculations.
 At least one project dealing with modeling.
 (1S) Offered once a year.
 Prerequisite: Precalculus or four years of high school mathematics, including trigonometry and algebra.
 Open to students who have not taken Mathematics 110.

 MATH 115.
 Calculus II (1).
 Techniques of integration, LHôpitals Rule, infinite sequences and series, Taylor series and applications, first-order differential equations, and introduction to the calculus of multivariable functions, including partial derivatives and multiple integrals.
 (1S) Offered each semester.
-Prerequisite: Mathematics 110.
+Prerequisite: Mathematics 110 or 113.

 MATH 117.
 Calculus Colloquium (.25).
 Presentations by faculty, participants, and occasional guest speakers on a variety of topics related to calculus and its applications to other disciplines.
 Graded credit/no credit.
 Offered each fall.
 Prerequisite: concurrent enrollment in a mathematics course numbered 110 or higher or Advanced Placement credit for calculus.